 This field guide is meant to help you with high-quality data collection.
-Data in this project includes observations, photographs, numbers, locations, dates, stories, samples, materials that are collected and harvested, and more.
-We collect, organize, and analyze this data to investigate the project's research questions.
+Data in this project include observations, photographs, numbers, locations, dates, samples, materials that are collected and harvested, and more quantitative data.
+The project also includes qualitative data shared by civic scientists and researchers through feedback, stories, conversations, messages, site visits, social media posts, forums, community calls, reflections, and other interactions.
+We collect, organize, and analyze data to investigate the project's research questions.